 There are two efficiency issues with the the direction change thrust reversal method.
 One was already mentioned - the dual direction propellers.

 Next up is just how much power is used up (wasted) when an electric motor reverses direction - it's huge!

 Flight times are Easily Reduced by 50% over that of the same size conventional fixed pitch quadcopter running on the same voltage & capacity LiPo battery pack.

 The efficiency answer... pitch reversal!

 For all you collective pitch RC helicopter pilots out there - this design/method of thrust reversal makes the most sense.
-In essence these are collective pitch quadcopters (CPMR - collective pitch multi rotor perhaps), and I predict a same/similar name is what they will be going by to differentiate them from what I see as the "lesser design" of direction change.
+In essence these are collective pitch quadcopters (CPMR - collective pitch multi rotor perhaps)?

 To understand the basic principle of how these work, just think of a quadrotor having a conventional variable pitch tail rotor running horizontally on each of the four quad booms/arms.

 This is by far the superior way of achieving thrust reversal (at least when it comes to efficiency).
 The draw back is it's more mechanically complex.

 I was also more difficult if not impossible to upgrade current mulit-rotor stabilization systems to variable pitch with firmware alone since there was four servo outputs needed as well, separate from the ESC output/s.